Consensys/gnark-crypto/CODE_OF_CONDUCT.md

-# Contributor goff Code of Conduct
+# Contributor gnark-crypto Code of Conduct

 ## Our Pledge